 We will first export all the assets contained in the "Engines" database.
 We will then add the "Nominal Power" attribute to all of these resources.

-1. In the Assets tab, create a filter on the "Motors" database.
+1. In the Databases tab, create a filter on the "Motors" database.

 2. Select all of the assets, then click Action and Export.

 3. On the downloaded Excel file, add a "Nominal Power" column.